hipe/tmx/lib/skylab/face/doc/issues/052-what-is-the-deal-with-expression-agents.md

 + `and_` - render a list (i.e "union") with positive, inclusive inflection.

+         frequently for EN we employ an "oxford comma"-style approach here, by saying "X, Y and Z". (although note that our surface expression here does not actually *employ* the oxford comma, which any educated person will tell you looks dumb and is never necessary -- we use the name because it's a cute reference to that one song)

-         frequently for EN we employ an "oxford comma"-style approach here, by saying "X, Y and Z". this is not the place for mapping: the elements of the enumerable-ish argument should be already rendered strings, or values ready to be coerced into strings. just like `or_`, which is the same kind of thing but has a "one"
+         this is not the place for mapping: the elements of the enumerable-ish argument should be already rendered strings, or values ready to be coerced into strings. just like `or_`, which is the same kind of thing but has a "one"